SharedSignals June 2024

 spec_version

 • OPTIONAL.
-A version idenitfying the implementer's draft or final specification implemented by the Transmitter.
+A version identifying the implementer's draft or final specification implemented by the Transmitter.
 This includes the numerical portion of the spec version as described in the document [NAMINGCONVENTION].
 If absent, the Transmitter is assumed to conform to "1_0-ID1" version of the specification (this document).

 • The following is a non-normative example of a Transmitter that implements the final specification of the Shared Signals Framework 1_0.